What is the Social Science of Solar Adoption?

 SETO has funded three rounds of Solar Energy Evolution and Diffusion Studies (SEEDS) research to help the solar industry understand the peer effects of solar energy:

-• Round two in 2016, which leveraged decision science and solar datasets to build our understanding of how and why solar technologies are adopted, with a specific focus on low- and moderate-income solar adoption and institutional decision-making; and
+• Round two in 2016, which leveraged decision science and solar datasets to build our understanding of how and why solar technologies are adopted, with a specific focus on low- and moderate-income solar adoption and institutional decision-making.

-• Round three in 2020, which studies how solar adoption interacts with other emerging energy technologies, such as energy storage, including behavioral impacts associated with co-adoption and the value of combined systems.
+• Round three in 2020, which studies how individuals and communities learn about solar energy and how solar adoption interacts with other emerging energy technologies, such as energy storage, including how co-adoption shapes energy use and the value of combined systems.

-SEEDS research has informed Solarize campaigns across the country, which leverage peers and social networks to reduce the cost of residential solar adoption through a group purchasing strategy, and has helped determine the type of framing and messaging works best to encourage adoption.
+SEEDS research has informed Solarize campaigns across the country, which leverage social networks to reduce the cost of residential solar adoption through a group purchasing strategy, and has helped determine the type of framing and messaging that works best to encourage adoption.

 To view specific projects that support the social science of solar adoption, search the Solar Energy Research Database.